6 Things To Know About Aileen Wuornos

 Wuornos later had a falling out with Pralle and the lawyer she hired, Steven Glazer, and accused them of exploiting her story.
 Neither of them were present at her execution in 2002.

-After allegedly being sexually abused by her grandfather and other males in her family, Wuornos was — not surprisingly — sexually precocious.
+After allegedly being sexually abused by her grandfather and other males in her family, Wuornos was, as is sometimes the trauma response by sex-abuse survivors, sexually precocious.
 Starting at the age of 13, she traded sexual favors with neighborhood boys for the price of 35 cents, and sometimes, oral sex for cigarettes.
 They cruelly referred to her as "Cigarette Pig" or "Cigarette Bandit."

-Since Wuornos' victims were found nude, sexual activities has taken place, and condoms were discovered nearby, the killings took on a sexual connotation, Sue Russell wrote in Lethal Intent.
+Since Wuornos' victims were found nude, sexual activities had taken place, and condoms were discovered nearby, the killings took on a sexual connotation, Sue Russell wrote in Lethal Intent.

 But unlike male sexual serial killers, it is not clear whether or not Wuornos experienced arousal by murdering her victims.
 But male and female serial killers do have some commonalities: Both can be triggered by stress.